35 grey kitchen ideas to inspire a chic neutral scheme

 Marble worktops, a Belfast sink and worktop-to-ceiling metro tiles in bright white further lighten the mood.

 Grey is just about the most flexible colour for a kitchen.
-In charcoal, it can feel very modern, but opt for a French grey like in the small kitchen idea shown above and you're immediately transported to the Gallic countryside.
-Even if you do live in Grimsby.
+In charcoal, it can feel very modern, but opt for a French grey like in the kitchen shown above and suddenly you have created a classic scheme.

 Deep grey base units make this kitchen feel very grown up.
 But to keep the scheme bright and airy, off-white units have been used above and the walls have been painted in a brighter white shade so that they blend in.